 The term Blockchain has become synonymous with cryptocurrency, especially Bitcoin.
 Indeed, a major use-case for the blockchain technology is within the finance industry with the idea of virtual payments.
 However, blockchain can — and will — have an impact on many other sectors.
 It is already helping change the face of a supply chain, which will impact many businesses in years to come.
-But the most exciting aspect of blockchain is its ability to protect digital identities and establish authenticity, which will have far-reaching consequences for the luxury and fashion industries.
+But the most exciting aspect of blockchain is its ability to protect digital identities and establish authenticity, which will have far-reaching consequences for the luxury and fashion industry.

 What is Blockchain?